For CEOs that need to get the most from their marketing teams, hiring the right Chief Marketing Officer (Head of Marketing, SVP, etc.) can be the key.

 Artists are marketers that master the qualitative.
 They are creatives, native storytellers, passionate about brands and creating campaigns and materials that communicate the company’s voice to customers.

 Scientists, on the other hand, are quantitatively focused.
-They thrive on analytics, CRO, and measurable performance.
+They thrive on analytics, conversion rate optimization, and measurable performance.
 Marketing for them is a puzzle of tests and optimizations.

 Since both of these dimensions need to be operational, it’s important to understand where a CMO candidate fits relative to your company’s needs.